SaranyaMuthaiyan/SBA_Express/Readme.md

 Static file serving with Express.Simple CSS styling for views.HTML Forms for API interactions.

 Technologies Used:Node.js,Express,js,Ejs,Middleware, CSS
-Install the dependencies in terminal and start the server to see the changes.
+Install the dependencies in terminal and see the server running..